baier233/x64dbg/docs/gui/translations.rst

-﻿Translate the x64dbg
+﻿Translate the MARENOL
 ====================
-The x64dbg GUI is currently available in multiple languages.
+The MARENOL GUI is currently available in multiple languages.
 The launcher is available in both English and Chinese.

 You can choose the UI language in the :doc:`menus/Options` menu.

-You can contribute your translations at http://translate.x64dbg.com
+You can contribute your translations at http://translate.MARENOL.com